top of page

 Key pairs:

-Two strings of data represented by a public key and private key that are central to modern cryptographic applications.
-A mathematical relationship ties together each key pair such that it is easy to derive the public key from the private key but takes vast amounts of computing power to derive the private key from the public key.
-Key pairs are the basis for digital signatures and authentication and they are foundational to blockchain networks.
+Two strings of data - represented by a public key and private key that are central to all - modern day cryptographic applications.
+A mathematical relationship ties together each key pair such that it is easy to derive the public key from the private key - but it takes vast amounts of computing power to derive the private key from the public key.
+Key pairs are the basis for digital signatures - and authentication, and they are foundational to blockchain networks.

-A second-layer network designed to improve the performance of an underlying blockchain network.
-One implementation - called “rollups” - shifts all heavier computations off-chain - to traditional computers to process and then sends the direct results back, to the blockchain network so that it can then verify their correctness.
-Important for legacy blockchain network scaling.
+A second-layer network designed to improve the performance of legacy era designed - blockchain networks.
+The object is to shift all heavier computation - "off-chain" - to traditional computers to process and then send all results back to the originating network so that it can then verify - their correctness.
+Important for scaling.

 Mining:

 Performing energy-intensive computational work in exchange for token rewards to secure a blockchain network.
-Mining no longer applies to newer blockchain networks like Ethereum that have adopted more modern systems such as proof of stake.
+Mining no longer applies to high performance L1 blockchain networks that employ more modern systems such as trustless non-interactive proofing.

 Network:

 At its most basic level, a list of connections - between people or things.
-The structure of a network - the way the nodes connect and interact - determines outcomes on the internet, including how power and money flow.
+The structure of a network determines outcomes on the internet, including how power and money flow.
 There are three basic types of internet networks: protocol networks, corporate networks, and blockchain networks.

 Network effects:

-An economic phenomenon whereby the value of a network grows with the addition of each new node.
-Whereas corporations accrued power, through new economies of scale in the industrial era, power primarily accrues through network effects on the internet.
+An economic phenomenon where the value of a network grows with the addition of each new node.
+Where corporations accrue power through economies of scale, the internet accrues power through network effects.
 Metcalfe’s law and Reed’s law are two popular mathematical formulations of the idea.

 Network governance:

-How decisions get made in a network.
-Whereas corporate networks are tightly managed from the top down by a central planner, protocol and blockchain networks are designed to be democratic and controlled by users.
+Whereas corporate networks are strictly managed, from the top down by a central planner protocol and blockchain networks are designed to be democratic, and controlled - by underlying users.

 Nodes:

-Points of connection in a network.
-Nodes can be telephones, transportation hubs, connection-oriented technologies like computers or even people as in a social network.
+Points of connection across a network.
+They can be telephones, transportation systems or connection-oriented technologies like computers or even people as in a social network.
 Generally, the more nodes, the more valuable the network.

 “Off-chain” vs. “on-chain”:

 A distinction denoting whether a given activity takes place on a blockchain network or not.
-Blockchain network governance can, for instance, run either “off-chain”, meaning a coalition of community members steers it in a manner similar to protocol networks, or “on-chain”, meaning through mechanisms such as token voting, self-executing code, or a combination.
+Blockchain governance can run either “off-chain”, meaning a coalition of community members steers it in a manner similar to protocol networks, or “on-chain”, meaning through mechanisms such as token voting, self-executing code, or a combination.

 Open source:

 Software that can be freely accessed, modified, distributed, and remixed by anyone.
-Started as a fringe political movement in the 1980s in response to the development of proprietary software - especially by companies like Microsoft.
+Started out in the 1980s - in response to the development of proprietary software by companies like Microsoft.
 Most code running today is now open source.

 Permissionless:

-An open system in which anyone can participate freely.
-Conversely, centralised gatekeepers use permission in business as a pretense to extract rents, thwart competition, and consolidate market power.
+An open system iwher anyone can participate freely.
+Conversely, centralised gatekeepers, use permission - in business to extract rents, thwart competition, and consolidate market power.

 Protocol: